Purchases made through links earn us a small commission, at no extra cost to you.

-- The Swiss Travel Pass can be purchased online from various websites or purchased at a service desk at Swiss rail stations.
-I recommend buying a pass in advance so you don’t have to wait at a ticket office once you arrive in Switzerland.
-Here is a trusted retailer with a low price guarantee where you can buy a 4 day Swiss Travel Pass or an 8 day Swiss Travel Pass.
+- The Swiss Travel Pass can be purchased online from various websites or at a service desk at Swiss rail stations.
+To save time, I recommend buying a pass in advance.
+Here is a trusted, leading retailer where you can buy the Swiss Travel Pass and have it sent to you ready to use.

 - You can reserve a bike online by choosing your pick up and return stations, and rental period.
 You pay when you pick up the bike.

 - If you want to travel with your bike, you can transport it on trains, buses, and some boats (a special ticket is required).

 Cycling, Walking, and Hiking Paths- There are many well-maintained foot and cycle paths in Switzerland.
 They are waymarked with yellow signs for walking, often with an estimated time to the next destination, and red signs for cycling.
 Hiking routes on mountain paths are indicated by a white and red waymark.
 The red stripe on a white background is usually included on the yellow signs, but I also saw it painted on rocks, trees, and buildings.